George Findlay: VC details

 He was 29 years old, and an acting major in the 409 (Lowland) Field Company, Corps of Royal Engineers, British Army during the First World War when he was awarded the VC.

 On 4 November 1918 during the forcing of the Sambre-Oise Canal at the lock south of Catillon, France, Major Findlay was with the leading bridging and assaulting parties which came under heavy fire and the advance was stopped.
 Nevertheless, he collected what men he could and repaired the bridge, under incessant fire.
 Although wounded he continued with his task and after two unsuccessful efforts managed to place the bridge in position across the lock and was the first man across, remaining at this dangerous post until further work was completed.

 The family story goes that the reason Major Findlay crossed safely was because he was a slow runner.
 The Germans overcompensated their aim and thus missed him as he led his men across the bridge.

 Further information

-He achieved the rank of colonel and served in World War II.
-He became Deputy Lieutenant of the County of Dumbarton in 1957.
+He later served in World War II and was granted the honorary rank of colonel.
+He became deputy lieutenant of the County of Dumbarton in 1957.

 Findlay died in June 1967 is buried at Kilmaronock Church, near Gartocharn, West Dunbartonshire, Scotland.